wg-osr/walkerga.github.io/class/fi_ogre.md

 permalink: /class/fighter/ogre
 ---

-<span class="alchemy"> *This was initially a monster class for the [ogre](https://saltygoo.github.io/monsters/ogre), but it could be reflavored as any big bully. — SaltyGoo* </span>
+<span class="alchemy"> *This was initially a monster class for the [ogre](https://saltygoo.github.io/monsters/ogre), but it could be reflavored as any big hungry bully.
+It's part of a cycle of classes with the [pigfolk](https://saltygoo.github.io/class/specialist/pigfolk) that explore the fat mechanic. — SaltyGoo* </span>

 <ins>Starting Equipment</ins><br>
-Club, 1 ration.
+A Club, 2 Rations and a Big Pot.

 <ins>Starting Skills (+5)</ins><br>
-Smashing.
+Smashing and your choice of Food, Goblins or Bullying.

-For every Ogre template you have, you get more fat (it takes one skill slot), you grow 1’ .
+For every Ogre template you have, you get more fat (it takes one inventory slot), and you grow 1’ .

-**A:** Belly, Mouth<br>
+**A:** Big, Bulk, Belly<br>
 **B:** Smash<br>
 **C:** Bully<br>
 **D:** Strength of Food<br>

+## Big
+All objects of the same type in your inventory can be stacked in packs of three, even if they are not small (*three swords take 1 inventory slot*).

+## Bulk
+For each inventory slot you have taken by fat, increase your maximum HP by 1.
+When in town between adventures, you can spend a Treasure carousing to gain more fat if you want.

 ## Belly
-For each skill slot you have taken by fat, increase your maximum HP by 2.
-When in town between adventures, each Treasure spent carousing can give you more fat if you want.

-## Mouth
 You can eat any object bigger than a chicken and softer than metal as a ration.
 If you dont eat the equivalent of two rations per day, you lose 1 layer of fat.

 ## Smash
-You can replace your melee damage rolls with the number of skill slots you have taken by fat.
+You can replace your melee damage rolls with the number of inventory slots you have taken by fat.

 ## Bully
 Once per encounter, you can give a one-word command to a creature that is smaller than you.
 The creature can choose to fall prone instead of obeying the order.